 - Log the actual value

-- Return the spoofed Response
+- Return the spoofed response

 Kotlin coroutines internally pass an intrinsic parameter to signal the function

 has suspended instead of returned.
-In frida we need to handle this by checking
+In Frida we need to handle this by checking

-before performing the overload.
+for COROUTINE_SUSPENDED before performing the overload.

-Running frida -U --no-pause -f com.github.ryjen.jokeapp -l network.js
+Running frida -U --no-pause -f com.github.ryjen.jokeapp -l network.js makes the

-The logging should look something like this in the frida console after 3 refreshes:
+The logging should look something like this in the Frida console after 3 refreshes:

 JokeResponse(id=fii3Tv4hFd, joke=Today, my son asked "Can I have a book mark?" and I burst into tears.
 11 years old and he still doesn't know my name is Brian., status=200)